aesthetic-suite/framework/docs/formats/web/sass.md

   font-size: $text-df-size
 ```

-Tokens support [!default](https://sass-lang.com/documentation/variables) so that their value may be
+Variables support [!default](https://sass-lang.com/documentation/variables) so that their value may
-customized during import -- outside the context of the compiler.
+be customized during import -- outside the context of the compiler.
 This is useful for migration
 purposes, but we suggest the patterns above and using the variables as-is.

 ```sass